0 hidden charges. 0 forex

 Summing up

 Armed with this knowledge, you can now decide which works the best for you.
 Based on your financial goals, the preferred mode of investment, affordability, and risk appetite, you can decide to invest in mutual funds or the stock market, whichever is better for you.
-Just remember, the underlying principle is common in both of them - which is - careful evaluation of pertinent investment parameters, not getting carried away by word-of-mouth or the excitement of the moment, and falling prey to bogus quick-buck schemes.

 Frequently Asked Questions